 Not so Baby-ish Baby Books

 Kids can see that “duck” is next to a photo of duck.
-The point to the duck or the word duck use the picutre clue & read the word.
+They point to the picture or the word duck using the picture clue to read the word.

 This teaches 2 different beginning reading strategies;

-- readers point to the word they are reading
+- 1:1 correspondence (what they say matches what they’re reading) readers point to the word they are reading

 Kids use pictures as a clue about what the word could be.
 Not all words are phonetically spelled (and you can teach them that too).
 I call them “rule breakers” for now until he’s old enough to learn the more complicated spelling/sound patterns.